-Fitger's Brewhouse Brewery and Grille produces more than 1400 barrels of award winning local beers, ales and lagers from our 10-barrel Duluth, Minnesota brewpub.
+Fitger's Brewhouse Brewery and Grille produces over 1,100 barrels of local, award-winning ales and lagers each year from our 10-barrel Duluth, Minnesota brewpub.
 Our brewery is operated by a small crew of hardworking brewers who all have the passion for using small batch, hand-crafted brewing techniques.
-Our catalog boasts over 100 different recipes of unfiltered ales and lagers brewed from the highest-quality ingredients.
+Our catalog boasts nearly 200 different recipes of unfiltered ales and lagers brewed from the highest-quality ingredients.

 Alex "Coke" Chocholousek, our Head Brewer, has a history of home brewing and a passion for innovation.
 He built his brewing career with boots on brewery experience, and some formal education.
 He joined our team with a fun, upbeat attitude and a drive to move us ahead.